 d) Debt Service Funds: All tax-financed State debt service on long-term debt and payments on certain lease-purchase or other contractual obligations are paid from debt service funds.
 These account for the accumulation of money for, and the payment of principal and interest on, general long-term debt and certificates of participation.
-Lease-purchase payments for State University, Health and Mental Hygiene facilities, and for highway construction, reconstruction, reconditioning and preservation under contractual agreements with public authorities are also paid from funds classified as debt service funds.
+Lease-purchase payments for State University, Health and Mental Hygiene facilities under contractual agreements with public authorities are also paid from funds classified as debt service funds.
 Debt service on highway bonds supported by dedicated highway revenues is also reflected in this fund type.
 Sources of revenue for this fund type include transfers from the General Fund, dedicated taxes and other revenues.